// Copyright 2013 The Go Authors. All rights reserved.

 }

-// unpackRecv unpacks a receiver type and returns its components: ptr indicates whether
+// unpackRecv unpacks a receiver type expression and returns its components: ptr indicates

-// type parameters, if any.
-The type parameters are only unpacked if unpackParams is
+// type parameters are only unpacked if unpackParams is set.
+For instance, given the rtyp

 = true